codefresh-io/docs.codefresh.io/_docs/administration/behind-the-firewall.md

 ---
-title: "Codefresh behind the firewall"
+title: "Codefresh Behind the Firewall"
-description: "How to run Codefresh pipelines in your own secure infrastructure"
+description: "How to run Codefresh Pipelines in your own secure Infrastructure"
 group: administration
 redirect_from:
   - /docs/enterprise/behind-the-firewall/